 The iconic Eyrean Grasswren, rediscovered on Kalamurina after it had not been seen for more than 50 years, and the cryptic Grey Grasswren are two desert specials sure to delight birdwatchers on Kalamurina.
 Red-capped Robins, Painted Finches, Cockatiels, Budgerigars and Orange Chats add colour to the arid environment.

-The reptile fauna at Kalamurina is also impressive, with at least 80 species including the Woma Python, the endemic Lake Eyre Dragon and the Thorny Devil.
+The reptile fauna at Kalamurina is also impressive, with at least 50 species including the Woma Python and the Desert Skink.

 AWC is the only conservation organisation to measure, in a robust scientific manner, the ecological health of a network of sanctuaries in Australia.
-At Kalamurina, we undertake more than 3,000 live trap nights across more than 30 sites every two years.
-We also undertake more than 3,000 camera trap nights, over 30 site-based vegetation surveys, more than 50 bird surveys and a series of tracking surveys each year to measure a suite of ecological health indicators including:
+At Kalamurina, we undertake more than 3,000 live trap nights across 41 sites every three years.
+We also undertake more than 3,000 camera trap nights, over 41 site-based vegetation surveys, more than 50 bird surveys (each year) and a series of tracking surveys each year to measure a suite of ecological health indicators including:

 Our performance against these indicators provides rigorous scientific data which enables us to track the ecological health of Kalamurina.

 Across much of Kalamurina, the landscape is characterised by a variety of spectacular, wind formed dunes which stretch from horizon to horizon over an essentially flat claypan.
 A series of elongated parallel dunes oriented to the north-northwest dominate the eastern side of the sanctuary.
 Dune length varies widely, but some run continuously for over 20 kilometres.
 These massive dunes are up to 18 metres high and can be 100 metres wide at the base.